-Greyia radlkoferi, the woolly bottlebrush or wollerige baakhout in Afrikaans, is a small deciduous tree of up to 5 m.
-It grows on rocky cliffs and gulleys along the escarpment in the north-east of South Africa (SA Tree List No. 445).
+Greyia radlkoferi, the woolly bottlebrush or wollerige baakhout (woolly direction giver wood) in Afrikaans, is a small, deciduous tree of up to 5 m in height (SA Tree List No. 445).
 The branches are smooth and yellowish when young, grey and furrowed later.

-The leaves are alternate and round, oval or heart-shaped, clustered at stem tips.
-They are thick, almost fleshy and sparsely hairy above while densely hairy below.
+The leaves are alternate and round, oval or heart-shaped, clustered at stem-tips.
+They are thick-textured, almost fleshy and sparsely hairy above while densely hairy below.
 The margins are lobed and toothed.

 The flowers are red and bell-shaped with conspicuously protruding red stamens.
 The flowers grow in densely crowded racemes.
-Blooming happens late winter and early spring, simultaneously with the appearance of the young leaves (Coates Palgrave, 2002; Schmidt, et al, 2002).
+Blooming happens late winter and early spring, simultaneously with the appearance of the young leaves.